 If 100 gallons of water flow from a river per day, and each person needs 1 gallon a day to survive, there would be a problem if more than 100 people lived near the river.
 It would also be unfair if someone in a village of 100 consumed 5 gallons.
 On top of that, we cannot forget to add biodiversity into our example, like if there are fish that depend on water in the river or deer that also need water to drink—things we don’t usually take into account.

 Today, many communities and wildlife suffer from lack of water.
-Seven states and parts of Mexico rely on the Colorado River, which has been significantly impacted by recent drought.
+Seven states, tribes, and parts of Mexico rely on the Colorado River, which has been significantly impacted by recent drought.
 Unfortunately, the states have been in disagreement on how to cut and divide the water fairly, which is resulting in further depletion of water resources.

-Obviously the most publicized pollution limit issue that we are facing today is climate change due to greenhouse gas emissions.
+The most publicized pollution limit issue that we are facing today is climate change due to greenhouse gas emissions.
 But aside from carbon emissions, there are many other types of pollution which have their own limits that we don’t really address like plastic pollution, PFAS compounds (forever chemicals), water, light, sound, aircraft contrails, space debris, and many more.
 Many of these we barely understand, such as the effects of microplastic accumulating on the ocean floor or electromagnetic radiation on certain species.

 These are ideas we should be discussing today because they are a direct cause of the majority of the world’s most pressing problems from the ecological (climate change, habitat degradation, biodiversity loss) to the social (wealth inequality, social unrest, conflicts).
 Here are some questions we should be asking: